d12frosted/elpa-mirror/gnu/tramp-nspawn-readme.txt

   Download this repository to some location, then add the following to your Emacs initialization:
   ┌────
-  │ (add-to-list 'load-path "/path/to/nspawn-tramp")
+  │ (add-to-list 'load-path "/path/to/tramp-nspawn")
-  │ (require 'nspawn-tramp)
+  │ (require 'tramp-nspawn)
   └────

 3 Usage
 ═══════

-  Call `nspawn-tramp-setup' to add support:
+  Call `tramp-nspawn-setup' to add support:
   ┌────
-  │ (add-hook 'after-init-hook 'nspawn-tramp-setup) └────
+  │ (add-hook 'after-init-hook 'tramp-nspawn-setup) └────